What are the best ways to support students who struggle with reading comprehension?

 III) Use Targeted Reading Comprehension Passages

 Use short reading passages to target specific comprehension skills in context.
-This bundle has 576 different reading passages to practice comprehension skills with 2nd grade readers.
+This resource has 576 different reading passages to practice comprehension skills with 2nd grade readers.

 Strategy #4 – Digital Reading Toothy